 When is a person not eligible for bond hearings in Miami?

-A person detained for an immigration offence should know that he or she may have the right for a bond order, but this depends on the particularities of the case.
-Also, some cases, like your status in the country or the reason of your detention, may lead to an extended imprisonment as long as your removal proceedings last.
+A person detained for an immigration offense should know that he or she may have the right to a bond order, but this depends on the particularities of the case.
+Also, some cases, like your status in the country or the reason of your detention, may lead to extended imprisonment as long as your removal proceedings last.
 Below you can see some cases in which a person is not eligible for bond hearings:

 • You entered in Miami without legal documents and without presenting them at the border;